Equatorial Guinea profile

 A chronology of key events:

-1471 - Portuguese navigator Fernao do Po sights the island of Fernando Poo, which is now called Bioko.
+1471 - Portuguese navigator Fernao do Po sights the island of Fernando Po, which is now called Bioko.

-1777 - Portuguese cedes islands of Annobon and Fernando Poo as well as rights on the mainland coast to Spain, giving it access to a source of slaves.
+1777 - Portuguese cedes islands of Annobon and Fernando Po as well as rights on the mainland coast to Spain, giving it access to a source of slaves.

 1844 - Spanish settle in what became the province of Rio Muni - mainland Equatorial Guinea.

-1904 - Fernando Poo and Rio Muni become the Western African Territories, later renamed Spanish Guinea.
+1904 - Fernando Po and Rio Muni become the Western African Territories, later renamed Spanish Guinea.

 1968 - Spanish Guinea granted independence and becomes the Republic of Equatorial Guinea with Francisco Macias Nguema as president.